 I started by partnering with Amazon, and have since branched out to a partnership portfolio

-I place relevant product and brand links around my website pages, in blog posts, and on my YouTube video descriptions.
+I place relevant product and brand links around my website pages, in blog posts, on my YouTube video descriptions, and on Instagram and other social media posts.
 I also created a Shop, a Van Conversion Kit a Zero Waste Kit and an Ethical Beauty & Hygiene Kit in which I showcase products (with affiliate links) that I use and trust.

 The more traffic your website or social platforms have, and how effectively you place your affiliate links will determine how much money you make.